Anurag2516/deployforge-landing/README.md

-# LaunchFlow – Modern SaaS Landing Page (React + Tailwind)
+# DeployForge – Modern SaaS Landing Page (React + Tailwind)

-LaunchFlow is a fully responsive, production-grade SaaS landing page built with React and TailwindCSS.
+DeployForge is a fully responsive, production-grade SaaS landing page built with React and TailwindCSS.
 It is designed to look like a real startup website (inspired by Linear, Vercel, and Supabase) and showcases clean UI, reusable components, modern animations using Framer Motion, and professional frontend practices.
 Perfect for portfolios, client work, and freelance platforms.